 Custom Singing Telegrams founder George Peele has been playing acoustic guitar off and on for over 20 years.
 Not every singer on our roster plays guitar, but a few do.
-One even plays a mean ukulele.
+Several play ukulele.
+One even plays a mean kazoo.

 Do you personalize lyrics?

 We love personalizing lyrics.
 George Peele has been writing lyrics for 20 years.
 Personalizing lyrics is the best-case-scenario, in our opinion.